diduk001/rust_aads/README.md

 rust_aads is an open repository with algorithms and data structures, used in computer science and competitive programming, written with Rust.

-`lib.rs` file contains tests for structures and algorithms and data structures are splitted into their own files.
+`lib.rs` file contains tests for structures and algorithms and data structures are divided into their own files.
 Please, message me / do PR if there is a better way to do this.

 # Currently supported Data Structures